axocomm/lambda.codes/resources/pages/about/experience.md

 our Medicare plan recommendation platform.
 This involves extensive work in Python (most notably Flask and Pandas) as well as with Chef and AWS.
-Recent endeavors include improving service deployments, automating data ingestion and processing tasks, implementing scoring and ranking algorithm changes, and integrating a Lambda-based logging solution for the API.
+Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP and non-AEP API traffic, creating a tool and library for quick querying and retrieval of logs stored in Elasticsearch, and implementing a load testing solution using [Gatling](https://gatling.io/) which was subsequently used to evaluate API performance under various conditions.

 ### ProTech Internet Group (present)